leontristain/modnotes/windhelm/tldr.md

 # Overview

-This is a document that lets you know what you get with this mod.
+This is a document that lets you know what you get with this mod, complete with lots of pretty pictures.

+For details of each area, please refer to [this document](/windhelm/details.md).

 ## The Big Picture